eugenesan/glim/README.md

 although you can still use a single partition if you want.

 * The ISO folder has been moved from `/boot/iso/` to just `/iso/`, so that it's easier to find, and also is in the same location whether you use one or two partitions.

-* Glim now supports booting Windows 10/11 Setup or Liev PE from separate NTFS partitions.
+* Glim now supports booting Windows (x64) 10+ Setup or PreinstallEnvironment from separate NTFS partitions.

 * Since vast majority of ISOs are uniquely named, only openbsd and calculate ISOs should be placed in their respective directories.
 The rest of the ISOs are expected to reside in `/iso/`.

 Requirements / Layout
 ---